FreeDSx/LDAP/docs/Server/Access-Control.md

 - Attribute writes that match no rule are denied.
 - Attribute reads that match no rule are allowed, so a search still returns attributes you wrote no rule for.
 - Controls and extended operations that match no rule are denied, so privileged controls are off unless granted.
+- Relocations that match no rule are denied.
+Moving an entry between containers needs a grant.

 Because writes are denied by default, granting an operation is not enough on its own.
 A rule that allows `Add` or `Modify` still needs a matching attribute rule for the attributes being written, otherwise the operation is